danferdiansyah/grime/README.md

-Grime is a e-commerce platform developed using Django framework.
+Grime is a e-commerce platform developed using Django framework in the back-end.